2018 is the year for Philadelphia sports

-In February, the Philadelphia Eagles won its first Super Bowl title – a euphoric experience where the city was resurrected from a title drought and bled Eagles green.
+In February, the Philadelphia Eagles won its first Super Bowl title– a euphoric experience where the city was resurrected from a title drought.
 For weeks fans paraded the town, natives yelled (and still yell) “Free Meek Mill” chants, and family members across six generations still pour tears of joy in disbelief that their city hoisted its first-ever Lombardi trophy.

 The victory came years after the Eagles came so close, so many times.
 It was a moment that needed light immediately after an ill-mannered Chip Kelly coaching era.

 Kelly traded the leading rusher in team history, LeSean McCoy, for an injured middle linebacker Kiki Alonso.
 He released wide receiver, DeSean Jackson, who was coming off a career best and Pro Bowl season, and he traded corner Brandon Boykin.
-Also, he basically let get of wide receiver, Jeremy Maclin via free agency without signing him after a breakout season.
+Also, he basically let go of wide receiver, Jeremy Maclin, via free agency without signing him after a breakout season.

 For those who believe in karma, perhaps it wasn’t a coincidence that Kelly was hired as the San Francisco 49ers head coach the same season when former 49ers quarterback, Colin Kaepernick, began his protest against social injustices.
 Kelly, ironically didn’t think Kaepernick was ready to start as he was recovering from an injury and needed reps to learn Kelly’s offense.
 The 49ers had one of its worst seasons that year, and Kelly was once-again fired.

-Despite the low seasons that still tug at the heart of Philly fans, they do not complain because it eerily panned out into a Super Bowl victory– against the cheating, New England Patriots.
+Despite the low seasons that still tug at the heart of Philly fans, there is less reason to complain because it eerily panned out into a Super Bowl victory– against the New England Patriots.

 Glory came to another team in the surrounding Philadelphia area, Villanova University, where the Wildcats won their second NCAA men’s basketball title in three seasons.